DelphinusLab/prover-node-docker/README.md

 Run the upgrade script with `bash scripts/upgrade.sh`.

 You should only need to run this each time the prover node is updated.

-As we changed to use our custom mongodb image with extra data at volume `mongodb_data`, so we do not need the legacy mapped mongo directory.

-So if you want to save your disk space you can remove the mongo directory under this repo's dir.

 ### Start the Prover Node